-- When you start the server from the command line, the server will output the IP address and the port on which you can communicate.
+- The server must be started from the command line.
+Once started, it will output the IP address and the port on which you can communicate.
 The predefined port is 4446. - The communication protocol and the message structure is fixed.
 Please check the appendix of this sheet to understand how messages have to be constructed.